Supply Chain AI

 Frequently asked questions

-The Equal Employment Opportunity Commission (EEOC) is a federal agency that enforces civil rights laws against workplace discrimination.
-They investigate complaints and can file lawsuits on behalf of individuals or groups.
+The Equal Employment Opportunity Commission (EEOC) is a federal agency that enforces federal laws prohibiting discrimination in employment.

 Worth sharing?